karientolmie/cleanwhite-test/content/post/ireland.md

     - Europe
 categories: [ Destinations ]
 ---
-# Ireland 2019

 ![alt text](/img/ireland/irelandcastle.jpg)

 At the time it had been 4 years since my last visit to Ireland, and 6 months since our trip to Thailand.
-As April holidays were nearing, and with the abundance of public holidays in South Africa as well as our limited passports, Ireland was high on the list.
-Ireland is one of the few places (excluding Northern Ireland) which us South Africans can travel to without having to go through a tedious and expensive visa application process.
+As April holidays were nearing, and with the abundance of public holidays in South Africa as well as our limited passports, Ireland was high on the list  Ireland is one of the few places (excluding Northern Ireland) which us South Africans can travel to without having to go through a tedious and expensive visa application process.
+See [travelstart](https://www.travelstart.co.za/lp/visa-free-countries) for some of the visa free destinations for South Africans.

 Back in 2015 I was able to do some work in Dublin, and create memories with my parents by traveling around the coast for about 10 days.
 I quickly fell in love with Ireland and continued to obsess over it for the years to come.

-Booking advice: Rather than booking all your accommodation at once or in the same place, just book the first few days.
+> Booking advice: Rather than booking all your accommodation at once or in the same place, just book the first few days.
 I am pro airbnb, and supporting locals is the way to truly experience a country.
 Not to say that a hotel every now and then can be a treat, enjoying some room service and all the perks does have its advantages.
 Also, creating a travel itinerary as a back-up to show passport control is recommended even if it is visa free.

 Great, moving on.
 In terms of what to pack?
 We went in August/September during 2015 and apparently it is the only time in the year they get sunshine but having gone in April the second time, we did experience a lot more rain (which I love).